aatree/aademos/servant-demo/README.md

 # servant-demo

-A simple demo of the [Servant Library](https://github.com/MarcoPolo/Servant) Adopted from MarcoPolo's own demo to use boot.
+A simple demo of the [Servant Library](https://github.com/MarcoPolo/Servant) adopted from MarcoPolo's own demo to use boot.

 ## Usage